 Also, in the Departure Lounge, the Cricket Legends of Barbados shop offers travelers unique tax-free cricket and sports memorabilia and some great gift options.

-The Departure Lounge is also home to a variety of other duty-free stores selling liquor such as rum, whiskey, brandy, and vodka.
+The Departure Lounge is also home to various other duty-free stores selling liquor such as rum, whiskey, brandy, and vodka.
 There are also tobacco products for sale, such as leading US and UK brand cigarettes and Cuban cigars, at very reasonable prices.
 You can pick up international fragrances, skincare, and cosmetics, as well as chocolate, at these stores.
 Within Barbados’ airport, these stores include Runway Duty-Free, Runway Beauty, the Refinery Limited, and the Barbados Agricultural Development and Marketing Corporation (BADMC).

 For an extensive list of shops at GAIA, see www.gaia.bb/shopping.